Saint Stephen: Speech to Sanhedrin

-In a long speech to the Sanhedrin comprising almost the whole of Acts chapter 7, Stephen presents his view of the history of Israel.
+In a long speech to the Sanhedrin comprising almost the whole of Acts 7, Stephen presents his view of the history of the Israelites.
 The God of glory, he says, appeared to Abraham in Mesopotamia, thus establishing at the beginning of the speech one of its major themes, that God does not dwell only in one particular building (meaning the Temple).
-Stephen recounts the stories of the patriarchs in some depth, and goes into even more detail in the case of Moses.
+Stephen recounts the stories of the patriarchs in some depth and goes into even more detail in the case of Moses.
 God appeared to Moses in the burning bush, and inspired Moses to lead his people out of Egypt.
 Nevertheless, the Israelites turned to other gods.
 This establishes the second main theme of Stephen's speech, Israel's disobedience to God.
 Stephen faced two accusations: that he had declared that Jesus would destroy the Temple in Jerusalem and that he had changed the customs of Moses.
-Pope Benedict XVI stated in 2012 that St. Stephen appealed to the Jewish scriptures to prove how the laws of Moses were not subverted by Jesus but, instead, were being fulfilled.
+Pope Benedict XVI stated in 2012 that Stephen appealed to the Jewish scriptures to prove how the laws of Moses were not subverted by Jesus but were instead being fulfilled.
 Stephen denounces his listeners as "stiff-necked" people who, just as their ancestors had done, resist the Holy Spirit.
-"Was there ever a prophet your ancestors did not persecute?
-They even killed those who predicted the coming of the Righteous One.
-And now you have betrayed and murdered him."
+"Which of the prophets have not your fathers persecuted? and they have slain them which showed before of the coming of the Just One; of whom ye have been now the betrayers and murderers: who have received the law by the disposition of the angels, and have not kept it."